clue/reactphp-ndjson/README.md

 context, for line-oriented CLI tools (such as `grep` and others) or for a logging context where you want to append records at a later time.
-Additionally, this also allows it to be used in a streaming context, such as a simple inter-process commmunication (IPC) protocol or for a remote procedure call (RPC) mechanism.
+Additionally, this also allows it to be used in a streaming context, such as a simple inter-process communication (IPC) protocol or for a remote procedure call (RPC) mechanism.

 The newline character at the end of each line allows for some really simple *framing* (detecting individual records).
 While each individual line is valid